Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Officials conducting an on-site investigation must have a deed of authorisation from the Competition Board.
 The deed of authorisation must specify the subject and purpose of the investigation.
 Inspectors cannot exercise their investigative powers in matters beyond the scope of the investigation (which is detailed in the deed of authorisation).

-At the site of a dawn raid, the Competition Authority’s staff are not obliged to wait for a lawyer to arrive.
+At the site of a dawn raid, the Competition Authority’s staff is not obliged to wait for a lawyer to arrive.
 However, staff usually agree to wait for a limited time for a lawyer to arrive, but may impose certain conditions in the meantime (eg, sealing file cabinets or prohibiting email communications).

 What level of cooperation with the authorities is required and what are the consequences for failing to cooperate?

 The Competition Board may request information that it deems necessary from public institutions and organisations, undertakings and trade associations.
 Officials from these bodies must provide the necessary information within the period fixed by the board.
 Failure to comply with a decision ordering the presentation of information may lead to a turnover-based fine of 0.1% of the Turkish turnover generated in the financial year preceding the date of the fining decision (if this is not calculable, the Turkish turnover generated in the financial year nearest the date of the fining decision will be used).
-The minimum fine is TRY18,377 for 2017.
+The minimum fine is TL21,036 for 2018.
 In cases where incorrect or incomplete information has been provided in response to a request for information, the same penalty may be imposed.

 Is in-house legal advice or attorney work product protected by the law of privilege?
 Does this extend to the advice of in-house counsel?